 How to Make Coffee Soda

-In the dead of summer, when you feel like you live in an actual sauna, there are two beverages you depend on—ice cold coffee and a nice, rejuvenating seltzer (okay, and maybe a cocktail).
+In the dead of summer when you feel like you live in an actual sauna, there are a few beverages you depend on—iced coffee or a nice, rejuvenating seltzer (okay, and maybe a cocktail).
 Have you ever imagined combining all of the above?
 Well, we tried it, and it happens to be the most refreshing, caffeinated pick-me-up in the game.

 Espresso soda has been a thing since the 1800s, but it’s making a comeback—in a big way.
 Just like the ‘90s are back, coffee soda is back and here to stay.
 This cold, caffeinated, bitter beverage is about to be your new summer hang.